 (a) Opposition parties can draw attention to hunger and starvation.

-(d) People are free to believe in and practice any religion.
+Ans: (d) People are free to believe in and practice any religion.

-Ans: Option ‘d’ is not a valid reason for arguing that there is a lesser possibility of famine in a democratic country.
+Reason: Option ‘d’ is not a valid reason for arguing that there is a lesser possibility of famine in a democratic country.
 This is because practising religion has nothing to do with preventing famine.

-Ques 6: There are 40 villages in a district where the government has made no provision for drinking water.
+Q6.
+There are 40 villages in a district where the government has made no provision for drinking water.
 These villagers met and considered many methods of forcing the government to respond to their need.
 Which of these is not a democratic method?